-1. Which term below refers to norms or standards of behavior that guide moral choices about research behavior?

-- A. Politics

-- B. Ethics

-- C. Standards

-- D. Philosophy

-- E. Integrity

-- 2. The goal of ethics in research is to .

-- A. to ensure that no one is harmed

-- B. to protect researchers from legal liability

-- C. to identify what behavior is appropriate

-- D. to ensure research sponsors fulfill their legal obligations

-- E. none of the above

-- 3. All of the following are unethical activities except .

-- A. violating nondisclosure agreements

-- B. revealing the names of research participants

-- C. stating that a survey will take 10 minutes to complete when the actual time is 15 minutes

-- D. invoicing for time that was not spent on the project

-- E. providing incentives for respondents

-4. Which approach to ethics advocates that ethical behavior should be directed by "duties" regardless of the positive circumstances that might result from behavior that is in contradiction to the duty?

-- A. Relativism

-- B. Deontology

-- C. Empiricism

-- D. Utilitarian

-- E. Scientology

-5. When a person follows his belief that one should not lie, and then tells the truth even when it hurts another person, he has illustrated the approach to ethics.

-6. The approach to ethics that relies upon each individual's own sense of morality is known as

-7. Research should be designed such that participants do not experience .

-A. physical harm

-B. discomfort

-C. embarrassment

-D. loss of privacy

-8. To ensure the ethical treatment of participants, researchers should do all of the following except .

-A. explain the benefits of the study

-B. provide incentives to participants

-C. explain the participants rights

-D. explain what steps have been taken to protect participants

-E. obtain informed consent

-9. Inducements offered to participants as encouragement to participate in research that are disproportionate to the task are considered .

-A. persuasive

-B. informative

-C. appropriate

-D. coercive

-E. illegal

-10. occurs when the participants are told only part of the truth or when the truth is fully compromised.

-A. Coercion

-- B. Deception

-- C. Informed consent

-- D. Debriefing

-- E. Manipulation

-- 11. Which of the following is an appropriate use of deception in research?

-A. To collect data to compile lists for selling something

-B. To develop competitive intelligence

-C. To collect personal information for fraudulent purposes

-D. To prevent biasing the respondents

-12. Deception is considered inappropriate unless .

-A. the study's value justifies the use of deception

-B. no alternatives to justification are feasible

-C. it is necessary to protect a third party

-D. the respondents would be biased

-13. Which of the following situations does not require signed consent forms from participants?

-A. A study of cereal preferences among children ages 9-12

-B. A study of the effectiveness of prescription arthritis medications

-C. A study of travel preferences among frequent fliers

-D. A study that requires information about the medical history of participants

-E. All of the examples require signed consent

-14. Anne is introducing a group of research participants to the study at hand.
-To ensure adequate oral consent, she should include all of the following components in her introduction except .

-A. research organization

-B. promise of anonymity and confidentiality

-C. sponsoring organization

-D. purpose of the research

-E. estimate of when the research study will be published

-15. Organizations receiving federal support are required to have a(n) review all research proposals.

-A. advisory board

-B. institutional review board

-C. health and human service board

-D. scientific methods board

-E. lawyer

-16. Institutional Review Boards concentrate on two key areas.
+- 1. Which term below refers to norms or standards of behavior that guide moral choices about research behavior? - A. Politics - B. Ethics - C. Standards - D. Philosophy - E. Integrity - 2.
+The goal of ethics in research is to \\\\\. - A. to ensure that no one is harmed - B. to protect researchers from legal liability - C. to identify what behavior is appropriate - D. to ensure research sponsors fulfill their legal obligations - E. none of the above - 3.
+All of the following are unethical activities except \\\\\. - A. violating nondisclosure agreements - B. revealing the names of research participants - C. stating that a survey will take 10 minutes to complete when the actual time is 15 minutes - D. invoicing for time that was not spent on the project - E. providing incentives for respondents

+2-1 Copyright © 2014 McGraw-Hill Education.
+All rights reserved.
+No reproduction or distribution without the prior written consent of McGraw-Hill Education.

+Visit TestBankDeal.com to get complete for all chapters

+- 4. Research should be designed such that participants do not experience \\\\\.

+- A. physical harm

+- B. discomfort

+- C. embarrassment

+- D. loss of privacy

+- E. all of the above

+- 5. To ensure the ethical treatment of participants, researchers should do all of the following except

+- A. explain the benefits of the study

+- B. provide incentives to participants

+- C. explain the participants rights

+- D. explain what steps have been taken to protect participants

+- E. obtain informed consent

+- 6. Inducements offered to participants as encouragement to participate in research that are disproportionate to the task are considered \\\\\.

+- A. persuasive

+- B. informative

+- C. appropriate

+- D. coercive

+- E. illegal

+- 7. \\\\\ occurs when the participants are told only part of the truth or when the truth is fully compromised. - A. Coercion - B. Deception - C. Informed consent - D. Debriefing - E. Manipulation - 8.
+Which of the following is an appropriate use of deception in research? - A. To collect data to compile lists for selling something - B. To develop competitive intelligence - C. To collect personal information for fraudulent purposes - D. To prevent biasing the respondents - E. All of the above - 9.
+Deception is considered inappropriate unless \\\\\. - A. the study's value justifies the use of deception - B. no alternatives to justification are feasible - C. it is necessary to protect a third party - D. the respondents would be biased - E. all of the above - 10.
+Which of the following situations does not require signed consent forms from participants? - A. A study of cereal preferences among children ages 9-12 - B. A study of the effectiveness of prescription arthritis medications - C. A study of travel preferences among frequent fliers - D. A study that requires information about the medical history of participants - E. All of the examples require signed consent

+- 11. Anne is introducing a group of research participants to the study at hand.
+To ensure adequate oral consent, she should include all of the following components in her introduction except \\\\\.

+- A. research organization

+- B. promise of anonymity and confidentiality

+- C. sponsoring organization

+- D. purpose of the research

+- E. estimate of when the research study will be published

+- 12. Organizations receiving federal support are required to have a(n) \\\\\ review all research proposals.

+- A. advisory board

+- B. institutional review board

+- C. health and human service board

+- D. scientific methods board

+- E. lawyer

+- 13. Institutional Review Boards concentrate on two key areas.
 One is the guarantee of obtaining complete, informed consent from participants.
-The other is .
+The other is \\\\\.